-Robotiq warrants the 2F-85 and 2F-140 Adaptive Robot Grippers against defects in material and workmanship for a period of one year from the date of reception when utilized as intended.
+Robotiq warrants Hand-E against defects in material and workmanship for a period of one year from the date of reception when utilized as intended.
 Robotiq also warrants that this equipment will meet applicable specifications under normal use.

-Warranty applies under the following conditions:
+The warranty applies under the following conditions:

-- Usage respects the operating and storage conditions specified in the Environmental and Operating Conditions section - Proper installation of the Gripper specified in Installation section and the following subsections. - Until one of these condition is reached: - 1 year - 2 000 000 cycle count - Usage respects maintenance specified in the Maintenance section. - Usage respects recommended payload and force specified in the Payload and force section.
+- Usage respects the operating and storage conditions specified in the Environmental and Operating Conditions section - Proper installation of the Gripper specified in the Installation section and following subsections. - Until one of these condition is reached: - 1 year - 5 000 000 cycle count - Usage respects maintenance specified in the Maintenance section. - Usage respects recommended payload and forces specified in the Mechanical Specifications section.

-Cycle count: One (1) cycle is defined as an object picking attempt, successful or not (open or closing onto an object, or closing on itself).
-It is calculated in the internal memory of the 2-Finger Adaptive Gripper and can been seen on the teach pendant when using Universal Robots or with the Robotiq User Interface.
+Cycle count: One (1) cycle is defined as an object picking attempt, successful or not(open or closing onto an object, or closing on itself).
+It is calculated in the internal memory of the Hand-E Gripper and can been seen on the teach pendant when using with Universal Robots or with the Robotiq User Interface.

-During the warranty period, Robotiq will repair or replace any defective 2-Finger Adaptive Robot Gripper, as well as verify and adjust the Gripper free of charge if the equipment should need to be repaired or if the original adjustment is erroneous.
+During the warranty period, Robotiq will repair or replace any defective Hand-E Gripper, as well as verify and adjust the Gripper free of charge if the equipment should need to be repaired or if the original adjustment is erroneous.
 If the equipment is sent back for verification during the warranty period and found to meet all published specifications, Robotiq will charge standard verification fees.